 As UK-based anime fans, we pay close attention to the comings and goings of Netflix’s otaku offerings.
 While there are plenty of quality shows, we’ve taken out the hard work and put together the top seven, so all you have to do is sit back, Netflix and chill.
 (Not like that.
 Or like that, if you want.
 Who are we to judge?)

 Fate/stay night: Unlimited Blade Works

 “I am the bone of my sword.”
 Come on, who could resist that?
 This one might well be a grower for some, but once it gets its grip, you’re hooked for good.
-On its surface it’s a wish-fulfillment vehicle of grandiose proportions, especially for the history and mythology nerds out there.
+On its surface it’s a wish-fulfillment vehicle of lush proportions, especially for the history and mythology nerds out there.
 But as the human Masters and their Servants, warriors torn from all Earthly dimensions, clash in the Holy Grail War on epic levels of good and evil, you unlock this show’s secrets without even trying.
 The war and its warriors are beautiful, tragic and reflective; somehow, the stranger they get, the more we can see of ourselves.

 The Mushi are primitive beings, ones that were around before the first bacteria on Earth.
 Ginko, a Mushi Master (Mushi-shi) is one of the few who can see them, and one of even fewer of the wanderers who attract them.
 He floats in the mist of dust under leaf cover, travelling from sleepy village to musty settlement, and helping people who find themselves troubled by the ancient spirits.
 The plot’s trajectory is drops in a river, the ripples rarely touching, the emphasis more on the atmosphere’s early morning chill.

-For cowboys in space, there’s no promise of vengeance on your enemies, or even finding the job that will feed you and keep your ship in the air.
+For cowboys in space, there’s no promise of vengeance against your enemies, or even finding the job that will feed you and keep your ship in the air.
 Although we grow fond of the crew of the Bebop and want to see them take down that six-figure bounty, we never truly know them.
 We just cross them like stars in an endless night.
 It’s this character dynamic that makes Cowboy Bebop stand out among its fellows.
 Feeling in your gut that they’re only hitching rides together until they’re drawn down different roads, makes it no less heartbreaking when they go their separate ways.